 Other scenarios may suggest different components and methods.
 For example, with inhomogeneous samples such as grains and feed, “dynamic” sampling is used.
 Dynamic sampling is a technique where rotational or linear motion is used to measure an average (representative) signal.
 This removes localized variance from the results, improving measurements.

 Another consideration in industrial environments is sample availability – i.e., to create a useful correlation between spectra, one needs three important elements:

-With optical sensing tools and insight from Ocean Insight, customers will be able to develop algorithms to derive various quality, grading and other parameters from their data.
+With optical sensing tools and insight from Ocean Optics, customers will be able to develop algorithms to derive various quality, grading and other parameters from their data.

-Ocean Insight offers a range of modular spectroscopy solutions to solve measurement challenges and provide answers, regardless of the environment.
-Compact spectrometers and spectral sensors, multispectral cameras and chemical sensors are ideal for inbound inspection of raw materials, deployment on a production line for process monitoring, or use in quality assurance labs or at-line testing.
-Integration options range from individual spectroscopy components (spectrometers, light sources, sampling accessories) to subsystems and turnkey solutions including custom software or drivers to communicate with production equipment.
+Ocean Optics offers a range of modular spectroscopy solutions to solve measurement challenges and provide answers, regardless of the environment.
+Compact spectrometers are ideal for inbound inspection of raw materials, deployment on a production line for process monitoring, or use in quality assurance labs or at-line testing.
+Integration options range from individual spectroscopy components (spectrometers, light sources, sampling accessories) to customized subsystems and turnkey solutions including software or drivers to communicate with production equipment.
 Algorithm development and machine learning provide another level of insight.

 Modular spectroscopy components are reliable and robust with excellent performance in even the harshest environments.
 Typical sampling configurations include non-contact measurements of surfaces, flow cells to measure slip streams, and dip probes placed directly into the process stream, enabling real-time data on process conditions and parameters.